The Weiss Tech House

 M&T Intern Fellowship Award

 In the summer of 2007, the M&T Program launched a new initiative aimed at assisting students in the pursuit of internships at early stage companies.
-Now in its seventh year, the Intern Fellowship Award provides partial summer support to selected M&T students who are pursuing an entrepreneurial venture over the summer.
-Preference for the award is given to internships offered by or through M&T Alumni.
-In 2013, we supported 22 students with stipends between $1500 and $3000.
+Now in its tenth year, the Intern Fellowship Award provides partial summer support to selected M&T students who are pursuing an entrepreneurial venture over the summer.
+Preference for the award is given to internships offered by or through M&T alumni.
+In 2016, we supported 17 students with stipends between $1,000 and $4,000.

-During the 2012-2013 academic year, the M&T Club Board organized several entrepreneurial events for M&T students including the M&T Start Up Panel, brown bag lunches with alumni who have started their own companies, and a Career Trek to New York which included a site visit to Fab.com.
+Each academic year, the M&T Student Board organized several entrepreneurial events for M&T students including the M&T Start Up Panel, brown bag lunches with alumni who have started their own companies, and Career Treks in New York and Philadelphia.